What should we STOP doing?

 Purpose of the DEI Council

-Members serve as college representatives identifying, recommending, supporting and advising the Dean of Fulbright and the Dean’s leadership team on Diversity, Equity, and Inclusion issues, key strategic programs, and initiatives.
+Members serve as college representatives identifying, recommending, supporting and advising the Dean of the College of Arts and Sciences and the Dean’s leadership team on Diversity, Equity, and Inclusion issues, key strategic programs, and initiatives.

 Kate Chapman, Ph.D.